Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 1. **Data Collection**: We collect a random sample of $5,000$ verified contract bytecode for both Solidity and Vyper from Etherscan.
 2. **Data Classification**: Using the known heuristics and patterns, we classify the contracts into three groups: Solidity, Vyper, and Unknown.
 3. **Pattern Analysis**: We analyze the bytecode of the contracts in each group to identify distinct patterns and markers that can be used to fingerprint the compiler.
-4. **Results**: Using the patterns and markers identified, we will re-classify the contracts and evaluate the accuracy of our fingerprinting method.
-The goal is to reduce the number of contracts classified as "Unknown" and increase the accuracy of the classification.
+4. **Results**: Using the patterns and markers identified, we re-classify the contracts and evaluate the accuracy of our classification algorithm against known compiler versions.

 > _Note: I've opted not to take AI/ML approach to this problem as I would rather be able to reason about the patterns and markers left by the compilers rather than rely on a black-box model which simply outputs a prediction._